2020 Fly-In Resources

 Every spring, NACD invites its members to join our staff in Washington, D.C., to promote the interests of conservation districts on Capitol Hill.

-The 2019 Spring Fly-In (Fiscal Year 2020) issue papers, as well as previous years’ documents are available on the Issue Papers webpage.
+Issue papers, as well as previous years’ documents, are available on the Issue Papers webpage.
 If you have any questions about the Fly-In or NACD’s advocacy efforts, contact NACD Director of Government Affairs Coleman Garrison.

 Frequently Asked Questions